A skew approach to enrichment for Gray-categories: Pseudomorphisms and mapping spaces for Gray-categories

 \subsection{Oplax transformations}

-In order to define the Gray-category $\oplax(\ca,\cb)$ of oplax transformations, it will be convenient to use duality of 2-cells.
-To this end, given any Gray-category $\ca$, we write $\ca^\co$ for the Gray-category whose $2$-cells are reversed, but whose $0,1$ and $3$-cells have the same orientation.
+In order to define the Gray-category $\oplax(\ca,\cb)$ of oplax transformations, it will be convenient to use duality.
+To this end, given a Gray-category $\ca$, we write $\ca^\co$ for the Gray-category whose $2$-cells are reversed, but whose $0,1$ and $3$-cells have the same orientation.